Joe-Development/fivem-enginesound-menu/README.md

 <img src="https://github.com/Gravxd/fivem-enginesound-menu/assets/75702884/95a09e7e-d8aa-4955-ae0a-ae1ce6a639d4" width="100" height="100"><br>
-# chroma-enginesoundmenu - FiveM
+# GLabs_EngineSoundMenu - FiveM
 Easy to use menu to allow you to change your engine sound ingame - syncs to all clients via statebags.

-If you require support or need more information, please [visit our docs](https://docs.grav.wtf)
+If you require support or need more information, please [visit our docs](https://docs.grav.wtf/docs/enginesoundmenu/information)

 ## Dependencies
 [ox_lib](https://github.com/overextended/ox_lib)